International Board

 Martin Paisner attended St Paul’s School, London(1956-1961), the Sorbonne, Paris(1961-1962), WorcesterCollege, Oxford(1962-1965) and the Universityof Michigan, Ann Arbor, USA(1966-1967).
 He obtained an MA from Oxfordand an LLM from Michiganand holds an Honorary PhD from Weizmann Institute of Science, Israel.

 Martin qualified as a solicitor in January 1970 and became a partner with Paisner & Co in 1972 (that firm having merged with Berwin Leighton to form Berwin Leighton Paisner in May 2001).
+He is now a partner in Payne Hicks Beach.
 He has specialised throughout his career in the areas of charity law and private client practice.

 Prof. Robert Schwarcz